Skip to content

 What is a Sapa Inca?

 The Sapa Inca was the supreme ruler of the Inca Empire.
 You can imagine him a bit like a king.
-But for the people of the Inca Empire, he was even more: He had power, responsibility, and significant religious importance.
+But for the people in the Inca Empire, he was even more: He had power, responsibility, and significant religious importance.

 The center of the empire was Cusco in Peru.
 From there, roads, fields, cities, festivals, and many important decisions were organized.